 Circuit Analysis*

 *This course material is currently under development.
-Until it is available, a suitable alternative is the completion of two modules from the EPRI/NRC Fire Probabilistic Risk Assessment Course, one of which must be Module 2, “Electrical Analysis.” in NRR consulted on the acceptability of other alternatives for these two courses.
+Until it is available, a suitable alternative is the completion of two modules from the EPRI/NRC Fire Probabilistic Risk Assessment Course, one of which must be Module 2, “Electrical Analysis.”
+Technical contacts in the Division of Risk Assessment (DRA) in NRR should be consulted on the acceptability of other alternatives for these two courses.

-NOTE: Appendix D3, Fire Protection Advanced-Level Training provides a list of additional courses and that inspectors may wish to consider in order to gain more skills in specific areas of fire protection.
+NOTE: IMC 1245, Appendix D3, “Fire Protection Advanced-Level Training,” provides a list of additional courses and OJT that inspectors may wish to consider in order to gain more skills in specific areas of fire protection.

 Fire Protection (FP) Inspector Individual Study Activities (ISA)